aabadie/riot-course-exercises/riot-lorawan/downlink/README.md

   `https://www.thethingsnetwork.org/docs/applications/mqtt/quick-start.html`
 - Publish data to your node and subscribe to uplink messages

+_TIP_: Use the mosquitto-clients command line tools to publish/subscribe to MQTT topics.

 _TIP_: base64 payload can be decoded with the following command:
 ```sh
 `$ base64 -d <<< dGVzdA==`